TaylorChristie/MinePST/README.txt

-Go into libs/init.php and edit your database settings in the $mysql array, from there everything just works.
+rewrite the database interactions.

+rewrite the way the design is implemented

+organize everything properly

+follow design patterns dip s**t